Greek Life FAQ

 Why does Pace have a deferred joining system?

 The Office of Greek Life staff believes first-year students need ample time to adjust to college life without the time commitment of joining Greek organizations in their first semester.
 It's important for first-year students to focus on academic achievement, making friends, and getting settled into college life, and then to begin making decisions about what types of student organizations they may want to join.

-How will my grades be impacted by fraternity or soroity membership?
+How will my grades be impacted by fraternity or sorority membership?

-Will I have time for a fraternity or soroity?
+Will I have time for a fraternity or sorority?

 Are there fees to join?

-There is a financial commitment associated with joining a fraternity or soroity.
-Membership fees go toward initernational fees, chapter operating expenses, and help pay for social functions.
+There is a financial commitment associated with joining a fraternity or sorority.
+Membership fees go toward international fees, chapter operating expenses, and help pay for social functions.
 New members can expect to pay higher dues their first semester (Dues range from $250-$700).
-Additional costs throughout the semester may be for meal plans, pictures, gifts, social events, T-shirts, etc. Within the individual chapters, there are payment plans avaliable for students, as well as scholarships.
+Additional costs throughout the semester may be for meal plans, pictures, gifts, social events, T-shirts, etc. Within the individual chapters, there are payment plans available for students, as well as scholarships.

 What is the membership process?

 The membership process differs across organizations.
 However, Pace University has a zero-tolerance policy regarding hazing that is consistent with New York State Law.
 Hazing includes any activity that subjects members to harassment, ridicule, intimidations, physical exhaustion, abuse, or mental distress.
 Hazing is contrary to the purposes of the Greek community and the University.
 Hazing is not tolerated.
 If you become aware of students participation in inappropriate activities as a result of membership in a fraternity or sorority, contact the Office of Greek Life.
 All calls will be handled in a discreet manner.

 What about the stereostypes associated with fraternities and soroities?